Food Allergy Prevalence

-The number of food allergies has steadily increased over the last years, and recent statistics suggest that this trend is continuing: an estimated 2-4% of adults and 6 % of children are affected by food allergies.
+The number of people affected by food allergies has grown steadily in recent years and, according to more recent statistics, continues to rise.
+It is estimated that 2-4% of adults and 4-7% of children are affected by food allergies.

 What is a food allergy?